vehemont/sdv-mcp/README.md

 I recently got into the game with my wife and noticed I was spending more time reading the Stardew Wiki rather than playing, so I made this to answer the questions I had.
 This is a read-only MCP server that reads a Stardew Valley save and answers questions about it.
 It includes 47 tools, and also allows Stardew Wiki search through MediaWiki API.
 I made this with mainly vanilla in mind, so YMMV with mods.

 > [!CAUTION]
 > This MCP is read-only and should not cause any issues, but safety first is always the best approach!
 Use a save copy first, not an original.
-Then once you feel comfortable, you can point it at your real save,
+Then once you feel comfortable, you can point it at your real save to receive the save-per-night updates.

 Example questions: